12 August '14 by Brian Klipfel, under Fire Works Masonry News.

 11 August '13 by Brian Klipfel, under Fire Works Masonry News.

 Fire Works Masonry’s latest job was an outstanding opportunity to build a masonry stove for our friend and Masonry Heater Association colleague Aki Yoshimizu in his lake cottage in Nagano, Japan.
 Aki is a builder in Japan and is the owner of Peak Home Builders.
+The photo below shows the functioning, almost complete heater.

 The heater was designed by and built with MHA founding member Norbert Senf of Masonry Stove Builders from Quebec, Canada.
 Norbert also posted a detailed photo report of the entire project on the MHA News E-zine.